CodingTrain/website-archive/README.md

 # Help adding pages for video tutorials

 We are currently in the process of migrating videos and community contributions to the new system.
 If you want to help with this, have a look at the [Content Contribution Guide](https://thecodingtrain.com/Guides/content-contribution-guide.html).
 Thanks for helping us out!

+Learn the technical skills you need for the job you want.
+As leaders in online education and learning to code, we’ve taught over 45 million people using a tested curriculum and an interactive learning environment.
+Start with HTML, CSS, JavaScript, SQL, Python, Data Science, and more.